ibm-cloud-docs/assistant/system-entities.md

 - U.S.A.
 - New South Wales

-For information about processing String values, see the [Strings method reference](/docs/assistant?topic=assistant-dialog-methods#dialog-methods-strings).
+For more information about processing String values, see the [Strings method reference](/docs/assistant?topic=assistant-dialog-methods#dialog-methods-strings).
 {: tip}

 ## @sys-number entity
 {: #system-entities-sys-number}

-The @sys-number system entity detects numbers that are written using either numerals or words.
+The @sys-number system entity detects numbers that are written with either numerals or words.
 In either case, a numeric value is returned.

 ### Recognized formats
 {: #system-entities-sys-number-formats}